 Addressing the Problem

-Suspected employee burnout should be addressed promptly before it leads to bigger concerns.
+Suspected employee burnout will be addressed promptly before it leads to bigger concerns.
 Recognise that fatigue is almost always an indication of systemic weaknesses in the company.
 If your team is suffering from overload, it’s rarely due to any deficiencies on their part.
 It’s most commonly a sign that your growth strategy has failed to take their long-term mental, emotional, and physical health into consideration.
 That’s something that needs to be corrected as soon as you discover it.

 To avoid employee burnout, start by sitting down with those individuals and examine their workload and levels of responsibility.
 In most instances, your most overloaded team members will also be the most capable.
-But that tendency can result in those workers burdened with additional work to the point where their effectiveness is disrupted.